-- Add the search term as a negative exact to avoid further spend.
+- Add the search term as a negative exact match to avoid further spend.

-- Add the search term as a positive exact match keyword and significantly lower the bid for that keyword (don’t forget to block the same keyword out as negative exact for your broad match/auto campaigns).
+- Add the search term as a positive exact match keyword and significantly lower the bid for that keyword.
+Don’t forget to block the same keyword as a negative exact for your broad match/auto campaigns.

-The second option is the stronger choice because you will still get some visibility for that search term, but at a low ACoS.
+The second option is the stronger choice because you still get some visibility for the search term, but at a low ACoS.